bytedeck/bytedeck/ReadMe.md

 4. Also missing django-djconfig in requirements.txt

 #### Creating the SQLite database
-A basic database to get started.
-You can move to PostgreSQL later if you like `./src/manage.py migrate`
+1. A basic database to get started.
+You can move to PostgreSQL later if you like:
+`./src/manage.py migrate`
+2. Populate the database with some default data: `./src/manage.py loaddata initial_data`
+3. Create a superuser in the database (i.e.teacher/administrator account): `./src/manage.py createsuperuser`
+4. Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`

 #### Runniing the server!
-`./src/manage.py runserver`
+1. `./src/manage.py runserver`

-Segmentation Fault?  try running it again...
+2. Segmentation Fault?  try running it again...
-In your browser go to [127.0.0.1:8000](http://127.0.0.1:8000) to see if it worked!
+3. In your browser go to [127.0.0.1:8000](http://127.0.0.1:8000) to see if it worked!
+4. Log in as the superuser to see what a teacher/admin sees

-Sign up to create a student account.
+5. Sign up to create a student account.

-Stop running server (or any bash script in progress) with `Ctrl + C` Create a superuser in the database (i.e.teacher/administrator account): `./src/manage.py createsuperuser` Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`
+6. Stop running server (or any bash script in progress) with `Ctrl + C`

-Now log in with this admin account.